Rui Veloso

 An unconditional lover of blues music, he played with B.B.
 King several times in King's shows in Portugal.

 Early life

 Rui Veloso was born in Lisbon on 30 July 1957.
 His father, Aureliano Veloso (25 February 1924 - 12 June 2019), was the first democratically elected mayor of Porto after the Carnation Revolution, in 1977.
 Aureliano's brother, António, was a leading general in the years after the revolution.

 Veloso grew up in Porto and started to play harmonica at the age of 6.
 In 1972, aged 15, he started to play guitar.
 He began developing a passion for blues music from an early age, having Eric Clapton, Muddy Waters, B.B.
-King and Bob Dylan as references.
+King and Bob Dylan as influences.
 In his youth, Veloso was part of the Magara Blues Band, singing songs in English and performing in bars and friends' houses.

 Veloso met Carlos Tê in 1976, with whom he would develop a successful songwriting partnership during his career.